 Tip #1: Sleep in Socks

-When you wake up, your hands – and your nails – will be in much better shape.
-For top results where your fingernails are concerned, remove your polish before the overnight treatment.
+When you wake up, your hands (and your nails) will be in much better shape.
+For best results concerning your fingernails, remove nail polish before doing the overnight sock treatment.

 Tip #2: Choose the Best Hand Cream

 Vitamin E oil contains awesome antioxidants that work to fight free radicals in the body.
 It also speeds up healing, while reducing possible scarring in the process.
 If you haven’t used it before, vitamin E oil is a great moisturizer for sensitive skin.
 Try a little bit on a small area before applying a large amount to your hands.